LiquidatorCoder/flutter_debug_tools/README.md

 - **Performance Overlay**: A widget that overlays your app and shows performance metrics such as FPS, frame rasterizer, and frame build time.

+- **Device Details**: A widget that overlays your app and shows the device details such as device name, model, version, and more.

 - **Debug Paint**: A widget that overlays your app and shows the visual layout of the widgets.

 - **Layer Bounds**: A widget that overlays your app and shows the layer bounds of the widgets.